bchadburn/computer-vision/README.md

 If model improvements are warranted, I'd probably use Keras Tuner to help efficiently explore the hyper-parameter search space for model and augmentation parameters and fine-tune parameters from there.
 Finally, stacked and/or ensemble methods could be used to try getting optimum performance.

 Speed: Given the low number of images, the model training takes place in under a minute.
-Since we are using gpu enabled tf, tf.data instead of slower methods like Keras generators, parallel processing for image processing and loading, and prefetch images in CPU while the GPU runs - the model training is capable of training efficiently on a much larger dataset.
+Since we are using GPU enabled Tensorflow, tf.data instead of slower methods like Keras generators, parallel processing for image processing and loading, and prefetch images in CPU while the GPU runs - the model training is capable of training efficiently on a much larger dataset.